DafyYasenova/Handmade-Gifts/README.md

 # Overview:
-Handmade Gifts is an Angular app built for sharing handmade products.
-It was developed for handmade brands that want their products to reach more people.
+Handmade Gifts is a web application built with Angular that aims to provide a platform for sharing handmade products.
+The app has been developed with handheld brands in mind who want their products to reach a larger number of people.

+On Handmade Gifts, users can create an account and upload their handmade products such as ornaments, souvenirs, accessories and other unique items.
+Each user has the ability to add a description of their products, photos and prices to present them to potential customers.

+Additionally, Handmade Gifts provides a convenient search engine that allows users to discover handmade products created by other users.

 # Installation and Getting Started
 To set up the project: